commercialhaskell/stack/CONTRIBUTING.md

 To disable folders named after `<PATTERN1>` and `<PATTERN2>` It's especially useful when some tests are taking a while to complete.

+On Linux, the `stack-integration-test` executable uses the `lld` linker and expects it to be on the PATH.
+The integration tests complete significantly quicker with `lld` than with the `ld.bfd` linker.

 ## Continuous integration (CI)

 We use [GitHub Actions](https://docs.github.com/en/actions) to do CI on Stack.